Skip to content

 2012

-Air Heritage acquired an F-4C Phantom through the Federal Surplus Program.
+Air Heritage Aviation Museum acquired an F-4C Phantom through the Federal Surplus Program.
 Once again, many volunteer man-hours were spent dis-assembling this aircraft at Wright-Patterson Air Force Base and Museum near Dayton, Ohio, transporting it, and re-assembling it at the Air Heritage Hangar.
 It now sits proudly outside of our hangar next to the F-15 Eagle.

 2013